 - Peeling skin (seen as flakes)

 In severe cases, you may see blisters, hair loss, and skin infections.
+Dogs can also develop fevers and increased panting.

 Do Dogs Need Sunscreen?